collabnix/monitoring/README.md

 ## Datadog & New Relic:

 Datadog and New Relic provide unified infrastructure and application performance monitoring suites that include an extensive set of service integrations, pre-built dashboards and data analysis models.
 Along with competitors such as AppDynamics, both Datadog and New Relic are good options for organizations that want to add AWS infrastructure into a multi-platform monitoring and alerting system.

+## Datadog vs. New Relic pricing

+Just as their AWS monitoring features differ, Datadog and New Relic have different pricing models, as well.
+For example, Datadog, at the time of publication, costs $0.03 per host per hour for AWS infrastructure monitoring, while New Relic costs $149 per month for 125,000 compute units (CUs).

+According to New Relic, CU-based pricing calculates the monthly charge based on the size of the host -- compute power and memory -- running New Relic, and the number of hours it connects to New Relic during the month.

+For more details on Datadog and New Relic pricing, visit the AWS Marketplace.

+## Who prefer what?

+Development and DevOps teams might prefer New Relic, while IT ops teams might be more comfortable with Datadog.